BJTUNourriture/Nourriture/source/web/README.md

 ## Run the development server and live-reload

-Install the different package with `npm install`
+Install the different packages with `npm install`
 Just launch `gulp serve` in the root directory where `gulpfile.js` is located